SpiralBL0CK/BlackLotus-Z2A-Challenge/README.md

         +------------------------------------------------------+------------------------------------------------------+
 ```

-tbh if i were you i wouldn't trust 100% capa because here it say the sample uses rc4 when actually sample uses aes but whatever , as mentioned this is strictly for aesthetics :)
+tbh if i were you i wouldn't trust 100% capa(at least in this specific case) because here it say the sample uses rc4 when actually sample uses aes but whatever , as mentioned this is strictly for aesthetics :)

 Before we start you will encounter through this report a lot of